About the Program

 |Phys 707: Atomic and Nuclear Physics||Phys 725: Solid State Physics I|

-Students must recruit a professor to serve as research advisor for their thesis research, and must also form a faculty committee to guide them during the research.
+Students must recruit a professor to serve as research advisor for their dissertation research, and must also form a faculty committee to guide them during the research.
 Ph.D. students must submit and defend a prospectus that outlines the research they propose.
 The prospectus cannot be defended until the comprehensive examination has been passed.
-Students are advised to defend the prospectus as soon as possible, for a student may not defend a dissertation in the semester of, or immediately following, the prospectus defense.
+Students are advised to defend the prospectus as soon as possible, for a student may not defend a dissertation in the semester of the prospectus defense.

 M. S. in Physics (Online Catalog)

 A Master of Science degree requires 24 hours of suitable course work and 6 hours of thesis (Phys 697); at least 12 hours of the graduate course work must consist of courses in physics at the 600 level or above.
 Students must recruit a professor to serve as research advisor for their thesis research.